Spotify is a well-loved music streaming platform. However, many Spotify users have reported one big problem: Spotify keeps logging you out.

-And if you are fed up with all the bugs and issues that seem to come with having a Spotify subscription.
+If you are fed up with the issues that seem to come with having a Spotify subscription.
 Why not take the chance to save money and try a new music streaming platform?

-Together Price helps you share music streaming accounts like Tidal or Apple Music so that you can save money complete legally, safely and securely, without the hassle of arranging it yourself.
+Together Price helps you share music streaming accounts like Tidal or Apple Music so that you can save money complete legally, safely and securely, with no hassle involved.

-Sign up to Together Price and make huge savings on your music streaming service today.
+Sign up to Together Price and make huge savings on streaming music today.

-On Spotify, you can create and share playlists as well as follow celebrities, musicians and friends to see what they are listening to.
-Get your Spotify weekly playlist to discover new Spotify tracks every week.
-Spotify makes streaming music a social experience.
+On Spotify, you can create and share playlists or follow celebrities, musicians and friends to discover new music.
+Spotify playlists are curated so you can discover new Spotify tracks every week.

-But Spotify keeps logging you out of your account!
-There is nothing more frustrating than having to fix Spotify or having technological issues when all you want to do is kick back and listen to your Spotify music.
+There is nothing more frustrating than having to fix Spotify or having technological issues when all you want to do is kick back and play your Spotify music and songs.

 Luckily there are a few easily solvable reasons that Spotify keeps logging you out.

-To sign out everywhere, you will need the Spotify website on your mobile device or computer:
+To sign out everywhere, you will need the Spotify website on your phone or computer:

-Click on your profile icon and username and select account from the drop-down menu;
+Click your profile icon and username then select “account”;

 Open your browser and log in to Spotify;